damianmcdonald/day-offer-analysis/README.md

 # Dataset schema

-`offer-analysis` creates charts, dadhboards and queries based on a dataset that is defiined in CSV format.
+`day-offer-analysis` creates charts, dadhboards and queries based on a dataset that is defiined in CSV format.

 The structure of the dataset is defined below: